wangxiaoyunanne/docs/source/hive_graphsearch.html.md

 #### Expected Output

 When run in `--verbose` mode, the app outputs the walks.
-When run in `--quiet` mode, it outputs performance statistics (eg, total number of steps taken).
+When run in `--quiet` mode, it outputs performance statistics (e.g., total number of steps taken).
 If running `greedy` `GraphSearch`, the app also outputs the results of a correctness check.
 Correctness checks for `uniform` and `stochastic_greedy` are omitted because of their inherent stochasticity.

 ### Validation